-Excellent

-3.0 to 3.5 Points
+Excellent 3.0 to 3.5 Points

-- The level of achievement for the factor under consideration is well above normal expectations for full-time faculty in the department of college, but is not considered exceptional - To receive a score of 3.0 to 3.5, a faculty member must significantly exceed the normal expectations for this factor.
+- Well above normal expectations for full-time faculty in the department and/or college, but is not outstanding. - A faculty member must significantly exceed the minimum expectations for this rating.

-Satisfactory/Excellent 2.5. to 2.9 Points
+Satisfactory/Excellent 2.5 to 2.9 Points